sebastianremar/DcProWeb/README.md

 `npm start`

 You will probably get some errors because I haven't uploaded the pictures.
 You will need to add your own pictures.

+# Docker
+I am hosting this web on an EC2 using amazon linux.
+I'm using this steps, build the image, push into docker hub, then pull it from the EC2.
+Commands:

+### On your local machine:

+docker build -t <docker-username>/image-name .
+docker push <docker-username>/image-name

+### On your server

+docker pull <docker-username>/image-name
+docker run -d -p 3000:80 --name <container-name> <docker-username>